colin-olito/Fertilization/README.md

 ## Overview

 This is the GitHub repository for the development of an empirical study of male spawning strategies in broadcast spawning species.
-The resulting paper has been been published at *EVOLUTION???*, and is [available through the publisher](LINK).
+The resulting paper has been been published as a short communication in the *Journal of Evolutionary Biology*, and is available through the publisher [here](https://onlinelibrary.wiley.com/doi/abs/10.1111/jeb.13403).
 You can also contact me directly if you would like a reprint.
-Here you can find all of the necessary code to reproduce the analyses and the pre-publication manuscript.
+Here you can find all of the data used in the study, as well as all necessary code to reproduce the analyses and the pre-publication manuscript.

 ## Citing information

-Citing information for the resulting paper will be made available as soon as possible.
+Olito, C. and D.J.
+Marshall.
+(2018).
+Releasing small ejaculates slowly increases per‐gamete fertilization success in an external fertilizer: *Galeolaria caespitosa* (Polychaeta: Serpulidae).
+J. Evol.
+Biol. doi: 10.1111/jeb.13403.

-## Reproducing the manuscript
+## Reproducing the analyses and manuscript

-The easiest way to reproduce the manuscript is to clone the repo, run `createFigs.R`, and then compile the manuscript file `Exp1_NxRate/doc/NxRate_v1.tex` using whatever default LaTeX editor/engine you have.
+To reproduce the analyses you need to first run the relevant `loadData_*.R` scripts, followed by the `*_Analyses.R` and `*_FitModels_*.R` scripts.
+Note that loading the data and fitting the models can take some time.
+To reproduce the figures for the manuscript, first run the `loadFigData.R` and `makeFigs.R` scripts.
+Finally, to reproduce the submitted draft of the manuscript, compile the manuscript file `Exp1_NxRate/doc/JEB/FlumePaper_Final.tex` using your default LaTeX editor/engine.

 ## Contact & bug reporting